fearlessroad/NAMD_to_CHARMM-GUI/README.md

 ```
 psfgen
 readmol psf PSF.psf pdb PDB.pdb
-writepsf xplor XPLOR.psf
+writepsf x-plor XPLOR.psf
 ```
 - Add "XPLOR" keyword to the header of the XPLOR.psf:
 ```
 PSF EXT CMAP XPLOR
 ```
-Thanks to the CHARMM-GUI help team, and specifically Jumin Lee and Nathan Kern for instructions here.
+Thanks to the CHARMM-GUI help team, and specifically Jumin Lee and Nathan Kern for instructions here, and Lorenzo Casalino for finding a typo.
 (Adding the "XPLOR" keyword suddenly made this work???
 Whaaat???
 Why are there so many secrets?)

 ## Upload Files to CHARMM-GUI FF Converter
 - Your files should now be readable by the FF Converter.
 If you get an error saying you're missing a residue, you'll need to upload the relevant topology files that contain info for that residue.